jessecallahan/GeocacheAPI.Solution/README.md

 ### MOVE AN ITEM TO NEW LOCATION
 ### PATCH /api/Items/8
-Make sure to add item id to url bar and add which Geocache Id you want to switch into
+Make sure to add item id to url bar and add which Geocache Id you want to switch into.
+You should get a 204 Response if done successfully.

 <p>
 <img src="./geocacheAPI/wwwroot/images/readme5.png" alt="patch geocache id" width="500"/>